Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets

-Theorem~\ref{theorem:general} allows us to compare the expected utility of making the arbitrage trade versus staying idle (which yields a riskless return of zero).
-The arbitrageur is willing to exploit cross-market price differences if and only if the CE of trading given by Equation \eqref{eq:theorem_general} is positive.
-A positive CE corresponds to a statistical arbitrage opportunity in the sense of positive \emph{expected} risk-adjusted profits.
-Whenever the observed price differences $\delta_t^{b, s}$ are positive, but $CE$ is negative, the arbitrageur does not trade.
-In this case, although the trade would be profitable under the possibility of instantaneous settlement, limits to (statistical) arbitrage arise due to stochastic latency.
-Hence, the arbitrageur is indifferent between trading and staying idle if the observed price differences $\delta_t^{b, s}$ imply $CE=0$. \begin{definition} We define the {arbitrage bound} $d_t^s$ as the minimum price difference necessary such that the arbitrageur prefers to trade.
-Formally, $d_t^s$ is the maximum of zero and the (unique) root\footnote{By definition of the CE, we have $F(d)=U_\gamma^{-1}\left(\mathbb{E}_t\left(U_\gamma\left(d+\mu^s_t\tau+\int_{t}^{t+\tau}\sigma_t^sW_k^s\right)\right)\right)$.
+Theorem~\ref{theorem:general} allows us to compare the expected utility of executing the arbitrage trade versus staying idle (which yields a riskless return of zero).
+The arbitrageur is willing to exploit cross-exchange price differences if and only if the CE given by Equation \eqref{eq:theorem_general} is positive. \begin{definition} We define the {arbitrage bound} $d_t^s$ as the minimum price difference necessary such that the arbitrageur prefers to trade.
+Formally, $d_t^s$ is the maximum of zero and the unique root\footnote{By definition of the CE, we have $F(d)=U_\gamma^{-1}\left(\mathbb{E}_t\left(U_\gamma\left(d+\mu^s_t\tau+\int_{t}^{t+\tau}\sigma_t^sW_k^s\right)\right)\right)$.
 Since $U_\gamma'(r) > 0$, the expectation is increasing in $d$.
 Moreover, since $U_\gamma''(r) < 0$, the inverse $U_\gamma^{-1}(r) > 0$ is also strictly concave.
 Thus, $F(d)$ is strictly increasing and has a unique root.} of

-\end{definition} Price differences below the arbitrage bound $d_t^s$ might persist as the arbitrageur prefers not to trade in such a scenario.